SpicyChair/pluvia_weather_flutter/README.md

 [Download the releases here.](https://github.com/SpicyChair/pluvia_weather_flutter/releases)

 # Features
-* Beautiful animations which change throughout the day
+* Beautiful animations which change throughout the day, and according to weather conditions
+* View weather and forecasts in your geolocation, as well as locations all across the world
-* Location searching and saving with MapBox API
+* Location searching and saving with MapBox API and SQFLite Database
 * Hourly forecast
-* Condtion forecast (eg wind speed and direction)
+* Forecast for the next seven days

 * Dark theme support - Coming Soon
-* Next 7 days weather - Coming Soon
-* More detail for forecasts - Coming Soon
+* Minutely forecast - Coming Soon

 Feel free to create an issue if you have any more ideas.